 The intermodal commodity group is comprised of two segments: domestic and international.
 The domestic segment transports consumer products and manufactured goods, operating through both retail and wholesale channels, within domestic Canada, domestic U.S., Mexico and transborder, while the international segment handles import and export container traffic, directly serving the major ports of Vancouver, Prince Rupert, Montreal, Halifax and New Orleans.
 The domestic segment is driven by consumer markets, with growth generally tied to the economy.
 The international segment is driven by North American economic and trade conditions.
-Revenues for this commodity group increased by \$72 million, or 16%, in the second quarter and \$140 million, or 17%, in the first half of 2012 when compared to the same periods in 2011.
-The increases in the second quarter and first half of 2012 were mainly due to higher shipments through the west coast ports, particularly the Port of Prince Rupert, increased volumes of domestic shipments and gains resulting from a labor disruption at a key competitor; the impact of a higher fuel surcharge; freight rate increases; and the positive translation impact of a weaker Canadian dollar.
-These factors were partly offset by lower volumes through the Port of Halifax.
-Revenue per revenue ton mile was flat in the second quarter and increased by 1% in the first half of 2012 when compared to the same periods in 2011.
+For the quarter ended March 31, 2013, revenues for this commodity group increased by \$32 million, or 7%, when compared to the same period in 2012.
+The increase was mainly due to higher shipments through the west coast ports, in part as a result of new business; higher volumes through the Port of Halifax and increased volumes of domestic intermodal within the industrial and consumer products segments; and freight rate increases.
+These factors were partly offset by lower fuel surcharge as a result of a decrease in applicable fuel prices.
+Revenue per revenue ton mile was flat in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases that were entirely offset by a lower fuel surcharge.